Georgian (train)

-The Georgian was a long distance passenger train operated by the Louisville and Nashville Railroad in conjunction with the Chicago and Eastern Illinois Railroad.
-It was operated between St. Louis Union Station and Atlanta's Union Station with a section operated by the C&EI from Evansville to Chicago's Dearborn Station.
+The Georgian was a long-distance passenger train operated by the Louisville and Nashville Railroad in conjunction with the Chicago and Eastern Illinois Railroad.
+It operated between St. Louis Union Station and Atlanta's Union Station with a section operated by the C&EI from Evansville to Chicago's Dearborn Station.
 From Nashville to Atlanta it operated over the tracks of the Nashville, Chattanooga and St. Louis Railway.
-With the introduction of this train, this made the C&EI's Chicago-Evansville Whippoorwill train superfluous.
+The introduction of this train made the C&EI's Chicago-Evansville Whippoorwill train superfluous.